 This new co-ed prep school is open for Years 1 through to 6 and follows the very British model set by its sister school in Devon.
 It is the first school in Hong Kong to prepare students for the Common Entrance exams that are required by some of the UK’s top academically selective secondary schools.

 Mount Kelly School Hong Kong (MKSHK) is one of Hong Kong's newest schools, offering a British style early years and primary education to families living in Kowloon.
-Its Austin Tower campus in Tsim Sha Tsui houses a prep school for pupils aged five to 13 years (Years 1-8), and the Austin Place campus has a pre-school for pupils aged three to five years old, a centre for babies and toddlers aged six to 36 months, as well as an adventure play centre for children under six.
+Its Austin Tower campus in Tsim Sha Tsui houses a prep school for pupils aged 5 to 13 years (Years 1 – 8), and the Austin Place campus has a pre-school for pupils aged 3 to 5 years old, a centre for babies and toddlers aged 6 months to 36 months, and an adventure play centre for children under 6 months.

 As it's such a new school, we can only really judge MKSHK on the reputation of its sister school in the UK, and its promises on the Hong Kong website.
 Mount Kelly UK is a leading independent private school in the West Country with a 140-year-old history.
 It’s renowned for its academic focus, 100% Common Entrance success, high level of pastoral care, and its strong commitment to co-curricular activities.
 MKSHK says it will forge “strong links with our sister school” and talks about offering the “very best of British independent education”.
 It looks like MKSHK has some pretty big boots to fill, but if it lives up to expectations then this school could be a top choice for parents seeking a typically British education.

 MKSHK is the first international Mount Kelly school, and it adds to the growing choice of British independent school exports here.
-Competing against the likes of Shrewsbury International School and Malvern College (both opened in 2018) and Harrow International, MKSHK will have to prove its worth to potential students.
+Competing against the likes of Shrewsbury International School and Malvern College (both opened in 2018), as well as Harrow International, MKSHK will have to prove its worth to potential students.

 First impressions look good.
 Parents can expect small class sizes, with an average of just 15 pupils per class; a mainly British team of teaching staff; and an extended school day that gives students time to focus on academia and extra-curricular activities.
 Here’s a school that is very focused on developing academic strengths from Year 1, and dedicated to a much more rigorous curriculum than most primary schools.